alexespencer/sol_chess/README.md

 # TODO

+- [ ] It only really cares about occupied squares?
 - [ ] The notation stuff is a bit weird (3 chars per Square).
 Could do something like FEN notation to create a board?
 - [ ] Use type state to remove `.expect("Trying to move a blank")`
 - [ ] Remove println!("Invalid move - {}", mv.notation()); - either make moves always valid (why wouldn't they be), or return a result here `pub fn make_move(&mut self, mv: CMove) -> Option<CMove> {`
+- [ ] Remove pub from_piece: Piece, // TODO: remove, duplicated in CMove...
+- [ ] ...then, isn't SquarePair kinda just like CMove?